-> Lake Taneycomo was formed in 1913 after the Powersite Dam was completed in Hollister and the Fall Creek area and is accessible from historic downtown Branson, the Branson Landing, and from multiple communities east, including Rockaway Beach, Forsyth, and Powersite.
+Lake Taneycomo was formed in 1913 after the Powersite Dam was completed in Hollister and the Fall Creek area and is accessible from historic downtown Branson, the Branson Landing, and from multiple communities east, including Rockaway Beach, Forsyth, and Powersite.
 While it is now a lake, Taneycomo retains the appearance of a river despite being a section of the White River.
 In 1958, the Table Rock Dam at Taneycomo’s headwaters changed the Lake’s nature.
-Taneycomo’s water is now drawn from Table Rock Lake, making it a cold water lake.
+Taneycomo’s water is now drawn from Table Rock Lake, making it a cold lake.

 Take in the beauty of Lake Taneycomo from the water!
 There are multiple options for Lilly’s landing pontoon rentals, including live wells, swivel fishing seats, benches, and a buggy top.
 Their pontoon rental boats are equipped with 70HP and 90HP Yamaha motors – providing plenty of power to navigate Lake Taneycomo regardless of the current.
-They are great for groups and rigged for fishing or cruising.
+They are great for groups and are rigged for fishing or cruising.

 Bull Shoals Lake’s crystal clear waters have lured Branson visitors to boat, fish, swim, and camp for decades.
 The fishing at Bull Shoals Lake is among the best and most varied globally.
 You’ll never get bored at Bull Shoals with all the lake adventures it has to offer!

-Fishing is excellent year-round, the Lake rarely freezes, and there is no closed season.
+Fishing is excellent year-round, the Lake rarely freezes, and no closed season exists.
 It is renowned for its White Bass and Walleye fishing in the springtime at the upper part of the Lake.
 Although the best period for largemouth bass fishing is in the spring and fall, there is excellent fishing for largemouth and spotted bass throughout the year.
 The angler is willing to adjust their tactics to suit the changing conditions.
 The Lake is rapidly known for its excellent nighttime Striper fishing, with Striper fishing very popular and highly efficient.

 Sources of Fishing Services and Information on Bull Shoals Lake: